Novgorod case: What happened: the version of the prosecution

 However, Antonina was ultimately unable to complete her premeditated crime due to circumstances outside of her control.
 The fall failed to result in Alisa's death, though she hit the stone floor.
 She sustained the following body injuries: a lower jaw fracture (left side), a full dislocation of three teeth, a concussion, some abrasions to her chin, and a bruise in the groin (right side).
 These body injuries are classified to be of medium severity because they led to a prolonged incapacitation of the victim amounting to no less than three weeks.

-After the initial inquiry into the event, on March 22, 2007, the Office of Novgorod City Public Prosecutor officially opened a criminal case No. 9973 against Antonina Fyodorova, born in 1985, under Articles 30.3 and 105 of CC-RF.
+After the initial inquiry into the event, on March 22, 2007, the Office of Novgorod City Public Prosecutor officially opened a criminal case No. 9973 against Antonina Fyodorova, under Articles 30.3 and 105 of CC-RF.

 Antonina was officially interrogated as a suspect on April 9, 2007.
 As a restriction measure, the investigation ordered her to sign a written undertaking stating that she is not to leave the city of Novgorod.

 During the initial inquiry and later during the interrogations, both as a suspect and as an accused, Antonina was unable to produce a coherent version of the events.
-Her evidence was garbled and inconsistent because her goal was to exonerate herself and represent the crime she had committed as a mere accident.
+According to the prosecution, her evidence was garbled and inconsistent.

 Antonina's guilt in the committing the said crime is proved beyond reasonable doubt by the evidence provided by an eyewitness, a minor (an 11-year-old boy who, during the event, stood on the third floor landing), who witnessed the criminal actions as they were being committed.